DikshaJoshi5639/DegenERC20-Tokens/README.md

 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/

 ### Executing program
-1.Now after opening the link you will click on the "File Explorer" option on the extreme left of the screen,then click on "create new file".
+1. Now after opening the link you will click on the "File Explorer" option on the extreme left of the screen,then click on "create new file".
-2.Save the file with .sol extension (For Eg. myTokens.sol).
+2. Save the file with .sol extension (For Eg. myTokens.sol).
-3.Copy paste the following code on your remix platform.
+3. Copy paste the following code on your remix platform.

 ```
 // Your task is to create a ERC20 token and deploy it on the Avalanche network for Degen Gaming.
 The smart contract should have the following functionality: